-- @ Hindi/Malayalam/ French/Sanskrit 19HIN/MLM/FRN/SAN101-202. - No End-of-Semester Examinations.
-Only Continuous Internal Assessment (CIA). - No Continuous Internal Assessment (CIA).
-Only End-of-Semester Examinations (ESE). - Project Report- 60 Marks; Viva-Voce-20 Marks; Internal-20 Marks.
+@ Hindi/Malayalam/ French/Sanskrit - 19HIN/MLM/FRN/SAN101-202.

+No End-of-Semester Examinations.
+Only Continuous Internal Assessment (CIA).

+No Continuous Internal Assessment (CIA).
+Only End-of-Semester Examinations (ESE).

-Aptitude and Logical Reasoning: The Written examination will be conducted and evaluated for 100 marks.
+Project Report- 60 Marks; Viva-Voce-20 Marks; Internal-20 Marks.

+The students shall undergo Internship training / field work for a minimum period of 2 weeks at the end of the fourth semester during summer vacation and submit the report in the fifth semester.
+The report will be evaluated for 100 marks along with the internal viva voce by the respective Faculty.
 According to their marks, the grades will be awarded as given below.